mongoosastic/mongoosastic/readme.md

 User.plugin(mongoosastic)
 ```

-This will by default simply use the document id as the index and index
+This will by default simply use the pluralization of the model name as the index
+while using the model name itself as the type.
+So if you create a new
+User object and save it, you can see it by navigating to
+http://localhost:9200/users/user/_search (this assumes elasticsearch is
+running locally on port 9200).

-all of the fields into elastic search.
-This can be a little wasteful so
+The default behavior is all fields get indexed into elasticsearch.
+This can be a little wasteful especially considering that
+the document is now just being duplicated between mongodb and
-you should consider opting to index only certain fields:
+elasticsearch so you should consider opting to index only certain fields by specifying ''es_indexed'' on the
+fields you want to store:

 ```javascript